 By the time you hit your 40s, you should be earning good money in your chosen profession, so it’s time to start really focusing on your career and leaving the smaller details to others.

-Go see an accountant and a financial planner to look after your money so you can dedicate your daily work life to gaining more skills, thus creating more financial benefits.
-The more you know the more you are an asset to your employer.
-When it comes around to your next performance review you can confidently ask for a little more coin based on the relevant skills you know and have more chance at that big money promotion.
+Go see an accountant and a financial planner to look after your money so you can dedicate your daily work life towards upskilling.
+The more you know, the more you are an asset to your employer.
+When that next performance review comes around, you can confidently ask for a little more coin based on relevant skills, perhaps even secure a promotion.

 The 50s: Don’t Let Your Kids Take Over

 Having been saving since your 20s and establishing a rather large nest egg, now is not the time to get sentimental.
-It's often when parents are in their 50s they begin giving their children large sums of money, be it to buy their first car or help put a deposit on a house.
-While these are loving gestures they also impact on your ability to retire with enough money to live without fear.
+It’s often when parents are in their 50s when they begin giving their children large sums of money, be it to buy their first car, or help put a deposit on a house.
+While these are loving gestures, they also impact on your ability to retire with enough money to live without fear.

-The best way to help your kids while keeping your money is to teach them money skills so they can be financially independent.
-That way they learn the value of money and you get the chance to retire a millionaire.
-Oh yeah, make sure they're living out of home by the time they hit their 20s if you really want to save your cash.
+The best way to help your kids while keeping your money is to teach them money skills so they too can be financially independent.
+That way, they learn the value of money and you get the chance to retire a millionaire.
+Oh yeah, make sure they’re living out of home by the time they hit their 20s.
+That’s if you really want to save your cash…

 The advice in this article is general and for entertainment purposes, readers should seek professional opinions before making any financial decisions of their own.